Warp Bridge Sampling: The Next Generation: Setting Tuning Parameters: Guidance from Simulation Studies

-Based on our simulation, a rule of thumb in choosing $K$ is $K\leqslant n/100$ to avoid overfitting to the $L$ data points and unnecessary computational cost.
-Beyond that, we have not been able to obtain any simple rule for specifying the optimal $K$.
-We want $K$ not too small to induce sufficient overlap between $\phi$ and $\tilde{p}$, but not too large to control the computational cost, both of which require problem specific knowledge.
-But as discussed before, the beauty of Warp-U bridge sampling is that it does \textit{not} rely on $\phi_{\mix}$ to be a great fit to $p$ to produce very good estimators.
+Based on the above simulations, we suggest setting $K\leqslant n/100$ to avoid overfitting to the $L$ draws and unnecessary computational cost.
+At this time, we have not been able to obtain any simple rule for constraining the optimal $K$ further.
+We want $K$ to be large enough to induce sufficient overlap between $\phi$ and $\tilde{p}$, but small enough to limit computational cost, both of which require problem specific knowledge.
+However, as discussed in the main text, the beauty of Warp-U bridge sampling is that it performs very well even when $\phi_{\mix}$ is {\it not} a great fit to $p$.